Undone – The Sweater Song

-"Undone – The Sweater Song" is a song by the American alternative rock band Weezer, released on the band's self-titled 1994 debut album.
-It was released as their debut single in 1994.
+"Undone – The Sweater Song" is a song by American alternative rock band Weezer, released in June 1994 from their self-titled debut album as their debut single.

-Overview
+Background

-Originally, the band intended to insert various sound clips into the song but were wary of the cost of licensing them.
-Instead, the studio version of the song features a spoken introduction by then bassist Matt Sharp and longtime friend of the band Karl Koch, as well as an "intermission" set of dialogue between Karl and one of the founding members of Weezer's official fan club and early supporter of the band, Mykel Allan.
+The band originally intended to insert various sound clips into Undone, but were wary of the cost of licensing them.
+Instead, the studio version of the track features a spoken introduction by bassist Matt Sharp and Karl Koch, a longtime friend of the band.
+The track also features dialogue between Koch and Mykel Allan, an early supporter of the band.
 This dialogue is frequently ad-libbed during concerts and other live recordings.

 Weezer frontman Rivers Cuomo has commented on the song, saying:

-Cuomo has also said that it was his attempt at writing "a Velvet Underground-type song," but he later referred to the song as an inadvertent rip-off of Metallica's "Welcome Home (Sanitarium)", with the band's metal roots showing through.
+Cuomo has also said that it was his attempt at writing "a Velvet Underground-type song," but he later called the song an inadvertent derivative of Metallica's "Welcome Home (Sanitarium)", with the band's metal roots showing through.

-The song was originally only known as "Undone"; however, the band decided to add "The Sweater Song" to the title after fans at their early shows repeatedly referred to the song as "The Sweater Song" or "that song about the sweater".
-As Cuomo thought song titles with parentheses looked "ugly", a dash was used in the title.
+The song was originally known as simply "Undone" but the band added "The Sweater Song" to the title after fans at their early shows repeatedly referred to the song as "the sweater song" or "that song about the sweater."
+As Cuomo thought that song titles with parentheses look "ugly", a dash was used in the title.

 Composition

 "Undone – The Sweater Song" is a mid-tempo alternative rock song that runs for a duration of four minutes and fifty-eight seconds.
 Its musical arrangement utilizes dynamics and thick distortion during the chorus in order to drive home the song's melody.
-According to the sheet music published at Musicnotes.com by Hal Leonard Music, it is written in the time signature of common time, with a moderately slow rock tempo of 80 beats per minute.
+The song is written in the time signature of common time, with a moderately slow rock tempo of 80 beats per minute.
 "Undone – The Sweater Song" is composed in the key of G♭ major.
 It has a basic sequence of G♭6–C♭7–D♭7–C♭7 during the intro and interludes, changes to G♭–C♭–D♭–C♭ in the verses and follows G♭5–C♭5–D♭5–C♭5 at the chorus as its chord progression.
 The song opens with a circular riff built from picked guitar strings.
 The spoken dialogue features adolescent characters engaged in frivolous conversation as the band's music gradually rises in the background.

 Critical reception

-Tom Maginis for Allmusic wrote, "The song is not only meticulously crafted, it's smart, quirky, poignant, and insanely catchy -- all characteristics that would go on to define Weezer as a band and their debut as one of the most successful alternative rock records of the '90s."
+Tom Maginis for AllMusic wrote, "The song is not only meticulously crafted, it's smart, quirky, poignant, and insanely catchy -- all characteristics that would go on to define Weezer as a band and their debut as one of the most successful alternative rock records of the '90s."